marv0/marv0.github.io/pages/about.md

 ### Technical Expertise

 As a software engineer, I develop apps and websites that prioritize the needs and engagement of end-users.
 By blending my technical expertise, UI/UX design principles, and a user-centric approach, I craft digital products that meet consumer needs and deliver exceptional user experiences.
+You can view my personal gitgub [here](https://github.com/marv0).

 ### Closing Remarks